jonathan-laurent/KaTie/README.md

 </p></details>

 We now proceed to describe each of the five evaluation steps.
 Note that only steps 2 and 5 require replaying the trace.
-When queries are evaluated by batch, the underlying resimulation cost is shared across all queries:
+When queries are evaluated by batch, the underlying resimulation cost is shared across all queries.

 - [1.
 Compiling the query](#1-compiling-the-query)
 - [2.
 Filling in the event cache](#2-filling-in-the-event-cache)